 Not long after signing with Williams, the Aussie was offered a role on Neighbors.
 The show was a launching pad for Margot Robbie and the Hemsworth brothers, and Jackman too… well, kind of.
 At the time, he would interview for the Western Australia Academy of Performing Arts acting program.

-WAAPA accepted him on the spot, leaving him in a pickle.
+At the exact same time, he was accepted by WAAPA and was faced with a tough decision.
 Jackman turned down the contract to work on a major TV show in favor of continuing his education.
 Those years would have an impact on the actor, who was named the school’s “Most Promising Newcomer” in 1994.

 Read ahead to see why Jackman owes a big thank you to the star of Cinderella Man.